“Thanisch-Smith is an exquisite and ethereal presence throughout, and trills in a lovely lyric coloratura.”

 Biography

-Christina was a member of Les Jeunes Ambasadeurs Lyriques for the 2022-23 season, was selected for the Opéra de Montréal Talent Gala, made her debut with the Winnipeg Symphony Orchestra as soloist for Handel’s Messiah, and bowed as Eurydice in Manitoba Underground Opera’s production of Orphée et Eurydice, all while embarking on trips to the United States, Germany, Austria, and Switzerland.
+Christina was a member of Les Jeunes Ambasadeurs Lyriques for the 2022-23 season, was selected for the Opéra de Montréal Talent Gala, and bowed as Eurydice in Manitoba Underground Opera’s production of Orphée et Eurydice, all while embarking on trips to the United States, Germany, Austria, and Switzerland.

-When not singing, Christina enjoys exploring Manitoba with her geologist-father as a licensed prospector.
-She flew co-pilot for the first time in a de Havilland Canada DHC-2 Beaver plane last year.
+When not singing, Christina prides herself on wearing many hats.
+She enjoys exploring Manitoba with her geologist-father as a licensed prospector.
+With a newly developed passion for aviation, she flew co-pilot for the first time in a de Havilland Canada DHC-2 Beaver plane last year.
+Christina has also acquired a taste for the art of wine, and recently completed her WSET Level 2 certification.

 “One of Messiah’s most eagerly anticipated numbers is the soprano soloist’s Part I aria “Rejoice greatly, O daughter of Zion.”
 Thanisch-Smith tossed off its effervescent colouratura passages with aplomb, with her carefully nuanced, crystal clear vocals also heard later in Part III’s “I know that my Redeemer liveth,” ringing with palpable, radiant conviction.”